Andy Lawn, MS, PG

 BS, Civil / Environmental Engineering, University of South Florida

-Bill Lais has nearly 20 years of experience in remedial action planning and construction management.
+Bill Lais has over 20 years of experience in remedial action planning and construction management.
 He is an expert in the evaluation and selection of cleanup technologies under state and federal cleanup programs on a variety of constituents including chlorinated solvents, hydrocarbons, inorganics, pesticides, and PCBs.
 Bill incorporates elements of sustainability into each aspect of site cleanup to minimize energy and material requirements, and to reduce impacts to air and water quality.
 He applies these skills to unlock property value for contaminated sites through focused feasibility studies; with emphasis on stakeholder goals, future land use, and protectiveness of the community.
 Bill is also an expert at optimizing treatment processes to improve efficiency of failed or under-performing systems, and has served as Engineer of Record for over 50 remedial action cleanup sites.

 Cheryl Nichols, ME, PE, CHMM